 The purpose of Middle Division community service is to provide opportunities for students to learn about themselves and their community.
 The program cultivates a spirit of social responsibility and encourages students to contemplate and appreciate the rewards of a lifelong commitment to contributing to their community.
 Our ultimate goal as human beings should be to weave service into our daily routine and not as a separate act preformed solely to satisfy a requirement.
 Middle Division’s community service program is one that seeks to instill a sincere feeling of social responsibility and appreciation within our students.
 Grade 6

-Each eighth grader selects from a list of several service sites at the beginning of the year and serves at that site during each service outing.
+Each grade 8 student selects from a list of several service sites at the beginning of the year and serves at that site during each service outing.
 A chaperone and classmates who have also chosen that venue accompany him or her.
-Eighth-grade students serve in the morning.
+Grade 8 students serve in the morning.
 Following lunch, they attend scheduled classes.
 The eighth-grade venues are Hudson Manor Assisted Living Facility, Hope Children’s Home, Bay Crest Elementary, Dickenson Elementary, Dover Exceptional Center, Inspired Living Memory Care Center, and three Hillsborough Head Start centers.
 Dominican Republic Service Learning

-Each February 35 - 40 Berkeley eighth graders and their Berkeley chaperones spend five days in the Dominican Republic, performing community service at the Cigar Family Charitable Foundation School.
+Each February 35-40 Berkeley eighth graders and their Berkeley chaperones spend five days in the Dominican Republic, performing community service at the Cigar Family Charitable Foundation School.
 The school, near Bonao, DR, educates impoverished children from surrounding villages.
-Our eighth graders interact with these children, learning about their lives during supervised school activities.
+Our students interact with these children, learning about their lives during supervised school activities.
 In addition, Berkeley students spend an afternoon in one of the villages, building and dispensing water filters.